camdengrieh/nft-sender-dapp/README.md

 ## Documentation

-Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Scaffold-ETH 2.
+Visit our [docs](https://docs.scaffoldeth.io) to learn how to start building with Multisend NFT.

 To know more about its features, check out our [website](https://scaffoldeth.io).

-## Contributing to Scaffold-ETH 2
+## Contributing to Multisend NFT

-We welcome contributions to Scaffold-ETH 2!
+We welcome contributions to Multisend NFT!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-ETH 2.
+Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/scaffold-eth-2/blob/main/CONTRIBUTING.md) for more information and guidelines for contributing to Multisend NFT.